 Cymbidium orchids and its hybrids were long sought after orchid in the world.
 The Chinese were cultivating them long before Jesus Christ was born.
 Flower arranger and florist would use their large flowers for several occasions.

-Some believe that growing them gives them good luck ( depending on the person or ethic group ) One ethnic group in the Philippines uses the leaves of the Cymbidium finlaysonianum as rope or accessories.
+Some believe that growing them gives them good luck ( depending on the person or ethic group ) One ethnic group in the Philippines (Aetas from Zambales region) uses the leaves of the Cymbidium finlaysonianum as rope or accessories.

 A neighbor also believe that growing them within one’s property could deter tiktik from entering one’s house.